rasPanda/project-3/README.md

 The challenge was how we would take a search query from the client, and auto-populate search results below the search bar.
 These results would need to be clickable and store data in order to change the viewport on the map once the user clicks and proceeds on the search journey.

-Carl worked through this functionality throughout the projct and created the used solution.
+I personally worked through this functionality throughout the projct and created the used solution.

 The final search journey: